VE3RD/DMRGateway-4/README.md

-WORK in Progress - Not for USE at This Time

 This is the DMR Gateway which allows for the connection of up to six different DMR networks to one MMDVM system.
 One of the networks is defined as being an XLX reflector, while the other five may be any combination of DMR+, BrandMeister, TGIF, or local HBLink systems.